Breckenridge gives good snow. That’s one reason that skiers love this high-elevation Colorado town.

 Because of this, Breckenridge sees a lot of snow: 353 inches on average per year.
 Its ski season is nice and long, from November to April.
 Yup, you can ski here over spring break, and that’s one of Breckenridge’s claims to fame.
 You can look for spring break beer festivals every year that draw in big crowds.
 Not to mention Breck boasts 2,908 skiable acres and 187 trails on five different peaks.

-There are so many reasons to visit Breckenridge, beyond the skiing.
-Its charming, Victorian, colorful downtown.
+There are so many reasons to visit Breckenridge, beyond skiing.
+It's charming, Victorian, colorful downtown.
 Tons of cool festivals.
 Jaw-dropping views of the Tenmile mountain range.

 But if you’re headed to Breck for the powder, here’s what you need to know.